SS Maloja (1906): Sinking

 Maloja was travelling from Lisbon, Portugal to Genoa, Italy while carrying a cargo of 1800 tons of copra oil and 220 tons of bagged copra when on 7 September 1943 at 16:15, she was mistakenly attacked by 10 British aircraft with machine guns and torpedoes in the Mediterranean Sea off Cap Revellata, Corsica.
-The ship caught fire after a torpedo hit and sank in 13 minutes with the loss of three of her 23 crew members.
-The survivors were rescued later that day.
+The ship caught fire after a torpedo hit and sank in 7 minutes with the loss of three of her 23 crew members.
+The 20 survivors rowed a distance of some 65 km to Calvi Corsica in one of the remaining shot up lifeboats over night.
+They arrived the morning of 8 September 1943 alive, but shattered and many with injuries.
+From the bay in Calvi they were received by the occupying Italien forces and all taken to the military hospital in Calvi.
+US Navy reports attribute the sinking to a British Bristol Beaufighter patrol.
+Since the Swiss ship owners and the Swiss government did not sue for compensation, the attack was never formally recognized by Allied authorities.

 Wreck

 The wreck of Maloja lies at (42°50′N 08°11′E).